The hepatitis A virus is spread by contact with the faeces (poos) of an infected person. It can be passed on through:

 If you’ve caught hepatitis A, it will take 15–50 days for the symptoms to develop.

 Early symptoms of hepatitis A infection can be mistaken for the flu.
 The usual symptoms are nausea and stomach pain, with jaundice (yellow skin) appearing in a few days.
 Some people, especially children, may have no symptoms at all.

 - jaundice (yellow discolouration of the eyes and/or skin)

 - dark urine.

-See your doctor if you think you might have hepatitis A. There’s a blood test which can check for the disease.
+See your doctor, or call Healthline on 0800 611 116 for advice if you think you might have hepatitis A. There’s a blood test which can check for the disease.

 Hepatitis A is rare in New Zealand, but if you’re planning to travel, you should consider getting immunised.
 Vaccination against hepatitis A is available at a cost.

 Talk to your doctor if you are planning travel in high or moderate-risk areas, as immunisation is recommended.

 - High-risk areas include Africa, Asia, Central and South America and the Middle East.